 Facebook groups and hashtags on Twitter and Instagram are great ways to connect with your soon-to-be flatmates and course-mates before you step foot on campus.
 Connecting with fellow students before the term starts is a great way to ease your fears about making friends.
 Remember, everyone is in the same boat, so everyone will be eager to join in the conversation and make connections.

 4. Learn to do things for yourself – before it’s too late!

 If starting university for you means fleeing the nest for the very first time, it’s certainly worthwhile learning to fend for yourself before it’s too late.
-Master the art of doing your own laundry (because trust us, your parents won’t appreciate you coming home every other weekend with dirty laundry bags in tow…) and, if your cooking skills aren’t quite up to scratch, practise some quick and easy recipes whilst at home to get the hang of it.
+Master the art of doing your own laundry (because trust us, your parents won’t appreciate you coming home every other weekend with dirty laundry bags in tow…) and, if your cooking skills aren’t quite up to scratch, practice some quick and easy recipes whilst at home to get the hang of it.